 In addition to Democratic politics, Reginaldo had a great interest in California history and promoted it through preservation efforts due in large part to the influence of his close friend, Charles Lummis.
 Together with Lummis, Reginaldo was a founding member of the Landmarks Club of Southern California, formed in 1887 to advocate for the restoration of the missions.
 He was one of the forty founding members of the Southern California Historical Society and spearheaded the committee to restore the San Fernando Mission and to mark the El Camino Real with bells.

 In 1913 Reginaldo was appointed by Woodrow Wilson as his personal representative to Mexico, and in 1914 was appointed president of the Los Angeles Public Service Board, later known as the Water and Power Commission on which he served for more than 20 years.

 THE RUBEL FAMILY

 August Rubel and his family moved to Camulos in 1925 having purchased the ranch the previous year.
-August Rübel, the son of Swiss immigrants, grew up in New York.
+August Rübel, the son of a Swiss father and American mother, grew up in New York City.
 He came to Ventura County in 1922, after graduation from Harvard at the age of 23.
 He and his wife Mary Colgate Mclsaac first lived in Aliso Canyon near Santa Paula, having established the Billiwhack Dairy there in 1924.

 The Rubels raised five children at Camulos.
 During the Rubels’ tenure, several changes occurred at Camulos.
 The apricot and walnut trees were replaced with orange trees and a school house was built in 1930 for the Rubel children and those of the ranch bookkeeper.
 Mr. Rubel managed the ranch with a foreman and a number of farm laborers who had also worked for the del Valles.